 Frequently Asked Questions

 Every product at 7K Roping is designed and professionally engineered in-house, so when we say we stand behind our work, it really is our work.
-If you have questions about our dummies, sleds or other products, or if you have questions about buying direct from us, you will likely find the answer below.
+If you have questions about our dummies, sleds, saddles or other products, or if you have questions about buying direct from us, you will likely find the answer below.

 If you still have questions, please don’t hesitate to Contact Us.
 We’re always happy to help!

 What is included with the Something Steer Dummy?

 The Something Dummy comes with two sets of black, solid DuraHorns (long and short) and a horn wrap (colors vary).
 The dummy body also has horn nubs that can be roped without horns for super short horn, muley, or calf roping practice.

 Long horns are 34” tip to tip.
 Short horns are 28” tip to tip.
 Without the horns, the nubs measure 13” across.
 Optional SuperHorns range from 35” to 56” (sold separately).

 Will the horns stay in place unlike some other dummies?

 Definitely!
 The Something DuraHorns have a slotted design that locks them into position.
 Each horn may be rotated to 6 different settings.
 A simple set screw keeps them from rotating or falling out after roping a few times.

 If I order a Something Dummy now, can I order just the sled later to add to my dummy?